uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 For example, if we had a system that took two numbers and returned to you the sum of those numbers, the API would specify that you should send the system two numbers and that it will give you back one number.

 ## Setup: A Review of Navigation
+### Create a Fragment
 Create a new project with an empty activity.
 Once you do this, you'll want to create a new blank fragment by right clicking on the **res folder** > **new** > **fragment** > **fragment (blank)**.

 Call the first one **SearchFragment** and the second one **NumberFragment**.
 Make sure to **uncheck** "Include fragment factory callbacks" and "Include interface callbacks"

+### Fragment Layout
-Once you create them, copy the following code in for each of our fragments.
+Once you create them, copy the following xml in for each of our fragments to create the designs for our fragments.

+**NOTE ⚠️: The fragment names are used in many other parts of the app (for example: `SearchFragmentDirections` will be automatically generated).
+Please copy these names exactly**

 **SearchFragment.xml**
 ```xml